Author Interview With Jens Lyon

-The writers I have interviewed have taught me a lot about the self-publishing industry, and I always look forward to hearing about what and why they write.
+The writers I have interviewed have taught me a lot about the self-publishing industry, and I always look forward to hearing about their approach to writing and publishing.
 Author Jens Lyon (pen name) published her book as a teaching tool to be used to put on musicals in class, getting kids out of lecture mode and into hands-on learning about dinosaurs and other animals.
 She has utilized her elementary education degree and unique imagination to create her 50 page story.
-Be sure to check out her blog as well as the links to her book below.
+Be sure to check out her book and our interview below!

 1. How many books have you written and where can you buy them?

-Time Trip: A Dinosaur Musical came out last week and is available at Amazon.
-Here are some links:
+Time Trip: A Dinosaur Musical is available at Amazon.

 For those in the European Union, check your country’s Amazon page.
 Type "Jens Lyon" into the search window and my book should pop up.
 I don’t know if Amazon plans to sell it anywhere else.